14 Top-Rated Weekend Getaways from Los Angeles

 There is history here, too.
 The city was on the Camino Real, the trail of California missions established by the Spanish in the 18th century, extending throughout the state.
 Ventura's Mission Santa Buenaventura and its church from 1809 are on Main Street and well worth a visit.

-The Ventura Beach Marriott is a low-key, beachfront hotel with comfortable, contemporary rooms and suites.
-There's a large fitness center and free-form pool, and you can walk right onto the sand and beach.
-Pacifico Restaurant is the hotel's on-site dining option with a menu featuring California cuisine.
+The Ventura Beach Marriott is a low-key, almost-beachfront hotel, with comfortable, contemporary rooms and suites.
+It's a few blocks from the ocean and from San Buenaventura State Beach.
+There's a large fitness center and free-form pool.
+The Channel Kitchen is the hotel's on-site dining option with a menu featuring California cuisine.
+Burger aficionados will want to head across the street for a Double Double at In-N-Out Burger, a Southern California institution.

 10. Big Bear